 When the edge of trigger signal reaches a certain trigger level, the set signal is triggered and generated.
-Trigger occurs on either edge of the rising edge (indicating icon \square at the top of the screen), falling edge (\square) or dual edge (\square), and the trigger level can be set to change the vertical position of the trigger point on the trigger edge, namely the intersection point of the trigger level line and the signal edge.
+Trigger occurs on either edge of the rising edge (indicating icon $\Box$ at the top of the screen), falling edge ( $\Box$ ) or dual edge ( $\Xi$ ), and the trigger level can be set to change the vertical position of the trigger point on the trigger edge, namely the intersection point of the trigger level line and the signal edge.
 The stable waveform can be obtained by correctly setting the edge trigger coupling mode.
 Edge trigger menu is shown in the table below:

-Trigger Option Setting Description

-CH1 Set CH1 as trigger signal source

-Trigger Source CH2 Set CH2 as trigger signal source
+Trigger Option Setting Description Triagon Course CH1 Set CH1 as trigger signal source Trigger Source CH2 Set CH2 as trigger signal source Slope Rising edge Set signal trigger on the rising edge

-CH3 Set CH3 as trigger signal source

-CH4 Set CH4 as trigger signal source Rising edge Set signal trigger on the rising edge Slope Falling edge Set signal trigger on the falling edge Dual edge Set signal trigger on either rising edge or falling edge DC AC and DC components getting through trigger signals AC Filter out the DC component of trigger signals Coupling HF rejection Suppress signals above 50KHz in trigger signals Coupling LF rejection Suppresses signals below 50KHz in trigger signals Noise rejection Low-sensitivity DC coupling to suppress high-frequency noise Noise rejection in trigger signals
+Falling edge Set signal trigger on the falling edge Dual edge Set signal trigger on either rising edge or falling edge DC AC and DC components getting through trigger signals AC Filter out the DC component of trigger signals Counting HFrejection Suppress signals above 50KHz in trigger signals Coupling LFrejection Suppresses signals below 50KHz in trigger signals NT- in a main a dia m Low-sensitivity DC coupling to suppress high-frequency noise Noise rejection in trigger signals